John DeLany (Wisconsin lawyer)

-John DeLany (often spelled Delany or Delaney, or De Lany) (1824 - October 29, 1882) was a lawyer and journalist from Portage County who served a single one-year term in the Wisconsin State Assembly representing Portage County as a Democrat.
+John DeLany (often spelled Delany or Delaney, or De Lany; 1824 – October 29, 1882) was a lawyer and journalist from Portage County who served a single one-year term in the Wisconsin State Assembly representing Portage County as a Democrat.

 Background

 DeLany was born in New York City in 1824.
 An account of his newspaper career states that he served an apprenticeship at the Green Bay Intelligencer, setting his first type in 1834.
 In 1842, he and a partner issued the third newspaper in the Madison region, the weekly Wisconsin Democrat, on October 18, 1842.
 It was radically pro-Democratic Party and states' rights.
 The paper transferred to other hands on February 9, 1843.
 DeLany next appears in Wisconsin Territory as a young retail clerk in what was then called the "Fort Winnebago settlement" or "Winnebago settlement", now Portage, Wisconsin, reading the law between customers.
-Around 1845, he was reading law in Mineral Point, and became involved as spotter and getaway driver for a buggy from which future Wisconsin Supreme Court justice Samuel Crawford shot a disgruntled client with whom his firm was feuding.
+Around 1845, John was reading law in Mineral Point, and became involved as spotter and getaway driver for a buggy from which future Wisconsin Supreme Court justice Samuel Crawford shot a disgruntled client with whom his firm was feuding.